Law Viewer

 (3) In order to guarantee the right of persons with disabilities to enjoy sex life, the State and local governments shall seek necessary support measures as prescribed by related Acts and subordinate statutes and conduct publicity and education to eliminate all disability-based prejudices and customs about sexuality, as well as all other discriminatory practices.

-SECTION 6 Family, Home, Welfare Facilities, and Right to Health
+Section 6 Family, Home, Welfare Facilities, and Right to Health

 Article 30 (Prevention of Discrimination in Family, Home, and Welfare Facilities)